 Middle Columbia River steelhead DPS (O. mykiss)

 Upstream migrants are present at the dam year-round, whereas downstream migrating juvenile salmonids and shad are present primarily from April through November.
-The federally listed bull trout (Salvelinus confluentus), which is under the jurisdiction of USFWS, has also been periodically documented in the vicinity of the fish ladders.
+The federally listed bull trout (Salvelinus confluentus), which is under the jurisdiction of USFWS, has also been periodically documented in the vicinity of the fish ladders, as well as Pacific lamprey (Entosphenus tridentatus).
+Adult peak passage timing is summarized in Table 2 below.

+Table 2.
+The Dalles Dam Adult Fish Peak Passage Timing (based on yearly counts since 1957, except lamprey since 2000)